 - Your personality traits that you don’t like;

-- Personality traits of a person that inspires you;
+- The personality traits of a person who inspires you;

 Or, if you stay way too silent in group conversations, you can:

-1. Start with saying more of agreement words like “totally”, “that is so true” or “I never even thought about it this way, but it’s so obvious”.
+Start with saying more agreement words like “Totally”, “That is so true” or “I never even thought about it this way, but it’s so obvious”.

-2. Try asking related questions, like “really? but what happened next?” or “do you think this could happen again?”
+But what happened next?” or “Do you think this could happen again?”